Warren, Buttigieg take Sanders to task for embracing the filibuster

-CHARLESTON, S.C. — Elizabeth Warren and Pete Buttigieg took aim at Democratic front-runner Bernie Sanders on Tuesday for refusing to support the elimination of the 60-vote rule to pass Senate legislation — a rare issue on which he's out of step with many progressive activists.
+CHARLESTON, S.C. — Elizabeth Warren and Pete Buttigieg took aim at Democratic front-runner Bernie Sanders on Tuesday for refusing to support the elimination of the 60-vote rule to pass legislation in the Senate — a rare issue on which he's out of step with many progressive activists.

-At the debate here four days before the South Carolina primary on Saturday, Warren said scrapping the filibuster and allowing legislation to pass by a simple majority vote is essential to "get something done" in the Senate over the objections of Republicans and powerful industry groups.
+At the debate here four days before the South Carolina presidential primary Saturday, Warren, a senator from Massachusetts, said scrapping the filibuster and allowing legislation to pass by simple majority votes is essential to "get something done" in the Senate over the objections of Republicans and powerful industry groups.

 Buttigieg: 'Washington will not deliver' if the filibuster remainsFeb.
 26, 202000:41